(Chromulator Version 1.1 and Version 2.x)

 (A graduate student cannot request the software.
 His/her advisor must sign the copyright agreement.)

 Request of free Academic Edition without a copyright form will not be honored.
-If you do not qualify for free academic version, please do not waste time by filling out this form.
+If you do not qualify for the free academic version, please do not waste time by filling out this form.
 It will be ignored.
-If you miss the negative sign in the Group ID number when it exists, your password will not work
+If you miss the negative sign in the Group ID number when it exists, your password will not work.

 Please e-mail the Copyright Agreement to firstname.lastname@example.org.